nicoxmcd/nicolexanportfolio/src/content/posts/portfolio2/index.md

   }
 }
 ```
 `view-counter.py` contains the functions code that gets uploaded to Lambda.
-The script grabs the views value from the ID `nicoxmcdportfolio` and increments it by one and stores the updated value back in the table.
+The script grabs the views value from the ID `nicolexanportfolio` and increments it by one and stores the updated value back in the table.
 If this is successful, it returns a `StatusCode: 200` and the view count.

 ```python
 import boto3